VitorHP/bookworm/README.md

 ## To Do

-- Only display available books to members
-- Remove JWT from local storage and use cookies instead

 I built this with the help of Github Copilot.
 It woudn't be possible to complete it in a timely manner this week without it.
 I previously asked the recruiter if using it was OK and she told it was.
 I Hope that's fine.
 I'll try to summarize the things I needed to change from the generated code.

 ### Backend

 Architecture wise I asked it to generate some service classes for some of the endpoints like book borrowing and returning which is what I usually do when developing.
-Authentication was just standard Devise at first, so I changed it to JWT.
+Authentication was just standard Devise at first, so I changed it to JWT storing it into httpOnly cookies.
+I also added Pundit for authorization.

 ### Frontend